Home to one of the seven wonders of the world.

 The ICS Campus

 The school is located on a purpose-built, modern campus surrounded by the hills and fields of rural Na’our, but only a short drive from the life and energy of suburban and urban Amman.
-The campus boasts the full selection of attractive and specialist facilities demanded by the 21st Century, British curriculum the school provides.
+The campus boasts a selection of attractive and specialist facilities demanded by the 21st Century, British curriculum the school provides.
 Meanwhile, work has just begun on an exciting campus development which will see the construction of a brand new, state-of-the-art Swimming Pool, Sports Hall, Theatre and Early Years Centre over the next couple of years.